 The US, the UK and many other countries have become far less equal over the past 30 years.
-The MIT economics professor Daron Acemoglu says it's important we understand how and why this happened, and what it means for our societies.
+The MIT economics professor Daron Acemoglu recommends inequality books and reading because he says it's important we understand how and why this happened, and what it means for our societies.

 Daron Acemoglu is the Elizabeth and James Killian Professor of Economics at the Massachusetts Institute of Technology.
 In 2005 he won the prestigious John Bates Clark medal, awarded to the best economist under 40

 Inequality is in the news a lot right now.
-How should we be thinking about it and trying to get our heads around it?
+Before we start talking about inequality books, how should we be thinking about it and trying to get our heads around it?

 Inequality is one of the things that has changed quite a lot in the United States and other economies over the last three decades or so.
 A lot of things don’t change radically, but inequality has.
 Understanding why that has happened and what it implies for our society is important.
 So it’s a good thing that it’s in the news, it’s an important topic and there is no reason for it to be taboo.
 Having said that, there is no broad consensus among social scientists about how to talk about inequality, and the average economist probably thinks about it very differently than the average layman.
 I’m not saying one is right and one is wrong, but the conversation needs to be expanded to bring these different viewpoints to the table.